uhasmicoda/MySeleniumNewRepo/New Text Document.md

 6. How do you set up your webdriver in Selenium 3?
 What has changed in Selenium 4?
 2. Framework / Tools and Stack

+In my automation framework, I’ve used the concept of threads indirectly through TestNG parallel execution.
+To handle thread safety, I used ThreadLocal with ExtentTest.
+Each test runs in its own thread, and ThreadLocal ensures that every thread maintains its own copy of the ExtentTest object.
+This prevents the reports from overlapping and keeps the logs accurate for each test when multiple tests run simultaneously.
+So even though I didn’t create threads manually using the Thread class or Runnable interface, this implementation is still based on Java’s threading concept.